SK1617-cloud/cyber-defence-quiz/README.md

 ```
 This code Raises the Name screen first and starts the Tk event loop (mainloop) so the UI is interactive.

+### Constants and Globals Used

+Color constants:
+WHITE = "#FFFFFF"
+GRAY = "#666666"

+Global quiz state:

+quiz (set in start_quiz)

+Widget references accessed across functions:
+name_entry, question_label, option_buttons, selected, result_label, topic_frame, quiz_frame, result_frame (created during GUI setup)

 ### Testing Section

+to ensure that he final product the application performs as planned and meets the requirment, I followed a startegic testing approach.
+My testing combined both manual testing and automated unit testing.
+Using both methods allowed me to identify functional issues, verify expected behaviour, and increase overall confidence in the stability of the application.

+### Manual Testing

+I used manual testing to verify:
+GUI behaviour (buttons, frames, navigation)
+User input handling (name entry, answer selection)
+CSV file loading
+Result calculations
+Error/warning messages
+Overall user experience

+Manual testing is essential for GUI applications because it validates that the user interface responds correctly to human interaction (e.g., clicking buttons, selecting options).
+It was one of the best choice as Tkinter’s GUI behaviour can only be fully validated through hands‑on interaction.
+It also Ensures the application feels intuitive and bug‑free from the user’s point of view.

+Below is the table to summeries thing I tested and thier outcome

+### Unittesting

+Below is an example of the unit test written for the Question class: